Large-scale movements, spawning locations, and structure of the Gulf of Mexico blue crab spawning stock

 Population-level consequences of phenotypic plasticity in crustacean reproduction

-Crustaceans exhibit an astounding diversity of reproductive strategies and degrees of maternal investment, and often show remarkable plasticity in response to environmental conditions.
-In commercially harvested species, changes in reproductive traits can also arise due to fishing-induced changes in population density and demography.
-The wide latitudinal range and intensive fisheries in many areas make blue crabs (Callinectes sapidus) an ideal species with which to study phenotypic plasticity in traits such as reproductive timing, degree of maternal investment, and clutch size.
-My research in this area is focused on phenotypic plasticity in reproductive traits in response to exploitation, environmental stochasticity, climate change, and range shifts (including both anthropogenic and climate-triggered invasions of novel habitats) and will also consider the impacts of reproductive plasticity and maternal investment on performance and survival of early life history stages, stages that typically experience high mortality.
+Phenotypic plasticity in maternal investment and reproductive traits can be driven by environmental fluctuations or changes in population density and demography, and can have important consequences for performance and fitness of offspring.
+These effects can scale up to affect abundance, distribution, and population dynamics.
+Crustaceans in particular exhibit an astounding diversity of reproductive strategies and degrees of maternal investment, and often show remarkable plasticity in response to environmental conditions..
+Research in this area is focused on phenotypic plasticity in reproductive traits and behaviors in response to exploitation, environmental stochasticity, climate change, and range shifts (including both anthropogenic and climate-triggered invasions of novel habitats) and also considers the impacts of reproductive plasticity and maternal investment on performance and survival of early life history stages, stages that typically experience high mortality.

 Ecology, physiology, and behavior of migration

 Marine organisms often have migratory life cycles, with migratory ability optimized by complex interactions between physiological changes, orientation mechanisms, and movement behaviors.
 My long-term research interests in migratory ecology are focused on the mechanisms that optimize migratory ability of both adults and larvae under a variety of biotic and abiotic conditions and the implications of these mechanisms for the abundance and distribution of the species.
 I am especially interested in species that use selective tidal-stream transport to increase migratory ability or decrease the energetic costs of migration.
-This works involves a combination of laboratory behavioral experiments to examine migratory mechanisms and decision rules, multiple telemetry techniques to monitor large-scale migrations in the field, and the use of small, experimentally tractable estuarine systems such as Lake Mattamuskeet, NC to test hypotheses in the field.
+This works involves a combination of laboratory behavioral experiments to examine migratory mechanisms and decision rules and multiple telemetry techniques to monitor migratory behavior, routes, and timing in the field.